goseind/gosein.de/_posts/2022-03-29-My-Reverse-Engineering-Challenge-Broken-Password-Safe.md

 }
 ````

 Once we enter the random value we generated with our function, we can capture the flag inside the safe: So let's do this right now.
-First we execute the `broken_pwsafe` then, with the error number we recive, we rund our new script and enter the result as our new password:
+First, we execute the `broken_pwsafe` then, with the error number we receive, we run our new script and enter the result as our new password:

 ``` bash
 ./broken_pwsafe